nginxinc/nginx-s3-gateway/docs/getting_started.md

 * `HOSTNAME` - (optional) The value will be used for Role Session Name.
 The default value is nginx-s3-gateway.
 * `STS_ENDPOINT` - (optional) Overrides the STS endpoint to be used in applicable setups.
 This is not required when running on EKS.
 See the EKS portion of the guide below for more details.
+* `AWS_STS_REGIONAL_ENDPOINTS` - (optional) Allows for a regional STS endpoint to be selected.
+When the regional model is selected then the STS endpoint generated will be coded to the current AWS region.
+This environment variable will be ignored if `STS_ENDPOINT` is set.
+Valid options are: `global` (default) or `regional`.

 ### Configuring Directory Listing